sruthyjosep/JavaWebProject/README.md

 # dynamicwebproject

 This is a dynamic web project done in Java.
-This project contains code for autopopulating values in the JSP, fetching data from database and generating a PDF based on a template designed.
+This project contains code for autocompleting values in the JSP, fetching data from database and generating a PDF based on a template designed.
 For the creation of PDFs itext jars are used.